R3E-Network/NeoRust/neo-cli/src/commands/defi/README.md

 The DeFi module works with the following Neo SDK features:
 - `futures` - Required for all DeFi operations (enables async/await support)
 - `ledger` - Optional, enables hardware wallet support for signing transactions
-- `sgx` - Optional, enables secure enclave support for enhanced key security
 - `aws` - Optional, enables AWS integration for cloud deployments

-### SGX Support
-When built with the `sgx` feature, the DeFi module can leverage Intel SGX secure enclaves for enhanced security:
-- Private keys can be stored and operations performed within the secure enclave
-- Transactions can be signed without exposing private keys to the main application memory
-- Supports confidential DeFi operations for enterprise use cases

-To use SGX features, ensure you have:
-1. Compatible Intel hardware with SGX support
-2. SGX driver and SDK installed
-3. Built the CLI with `--features sgx` or `--features sgx_deps`

 ## Contributing